NotAKidoS/simfphys-bodygroup-hitboxes/README.md

 # disclaimer
-*The code is shit.* Some parts of the script are not perfected yet and will be reworked once I've finally found and implemented all the features needed.
+*The code is shit.* Some parts of the script are not perfected yet and will be reworked once I've finally found and implemented all the features needed. well, actually supine rewrote it a few times in typescript or somethin and now it actually look profesional.